grzesiek999/grzesiek999/README.md

 ### <img src="https://github.com/grzesiek999/grzesiek999/assets/43814123/2dfe54f6-3b65-4080-a416-634f9f3fb8e5" width=25 height=25> Fit-Service-Project - 06.2024 - Completed
 My Engineering Thesis for first-stage studies.

-The assumption of the project is create complete Web application for remote dietary support.
+The assumption of the project is create complete web application for remote dietary support.

-Web application created for dietician and their clients, dietician can remote take care you client and make diets plan for them.
+Web application was created for dieticians and them mentees.
+Dieticians can remote take care mentees, make diets plan and check progress them mentees.
-Clients can remote buy diets plans, get this from yours dietician and make raports with yours parameters and progress.
+Clients can buy diets plans, make progress reports, check food products in database and to use with different calculators.
-Clients can use a calculator calories to check how many calories they eat of the day and keep a diary of your meals.

 Used technology:
 <ul>